 Volunteer at TEEN LINE

-If you are interested in applying for our Spring 2014 Training group, please view our application by CLICKING HERE.
+If you are interested in applying for our Fall 2014 Training group, please view our application by CLICKING HERE.
 Please download it first before filling it out.
-Applications are due January 6, 2014.
+Applications are due Tuesday September 2, 2014.

-If you would like to be notified via email once applications for future training periods have been posted, please submit your email address HERE.
+If you would like to view more information about volunteering at TEEN LINE, please check out our Frequently Asked Questions here.
+If you would like to be notified via email once applications for future training periods have been posted, please submit your email address here.

 TEEN LISTENERS ARE THE HEART OF TEEN LINE